follow

 Need a helpful guide for all the trails listed in this post plus a few bonus recommendations?
 Get your Hiking Through History Guide here

 Who are we?
-Amy & Shawn, New River Gorge hikers, WV Master Naturalists, and owners of Lafayette Flats Boutique Vacation Rentals in Fayetteville, WV – the heart of the New River Gorge National Park and Preserve.
+Amy & Shawn, New River Gorge hikers, master naturalists, and owners of Lafayette Flats Boutique Vacation Rentals in Fayetteville, WV – the heart of the New River Gorge National Park and Preserve.
+If you enjoyed this post you might also like:

 171 N. Court Street